Infrared Sauna Benefits: A Science-Backed Wellness Therapy

 How to Get the Most Out of Infrared Sauna Therapy

-Start slow: Begin with short 10–15-minute sessions and gradually increase to 30–45 minutes.
+Start with shorter sessions and increase gradually

 Experience the Benefits of Infrared Sauna Therapy Today